Jamisontown - South Penrith

 Residential development activity is lower than average in Jamisontown - South Penrith according to AreaSearch's national comparison of local real estate markets

-The average expected construction cost of new dwellings is $240,000, below the regional average, suggesting more affordable housing options for buyers.
-This financial year has seen $13.6 million in commercial development approvals, indicating balanced commercial development activity.
-Compared to Greater Sydney, Jamisontown - South Penrith shows significantly reduced construction levels, at 57.0% below the regional average per person, which typically reinforces demand and pricing for existing properties.
-This level is also below the national average, reflecting the area's maturity and possible planning constraints.
-New development consists of 79.0% standalone homes and 21.0% attached dwellings, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+The average expected construction cost of new dwellings has been around $240,000, which is below the regional average, suggesting more affordable housing options for buyers.
+In FY26, Jamisontown - South Penrith has recorded approximately $13.6 million in commercial development approvals, indicating balanced commercial development activity.
+Compared to Greater Sydney, Jamisontown - South Penrith shows substantially reduced construction levels, at 57.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing properties, reflecting the area's maturity and possible planning constraints.
+The current development mix consists of 79.0% standalone homes and 21.0% attached dwellings, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.

 Frequently Asked Questions - Development